Washington, D.C. Chinatown

 Advertising

-RECOMMENDED: The 51 coolest neighborhoods in the world
+The coolest neighborhoods in the world

 Best Chinatowns in America

-One of the oldest and most established Chinatowns in the United States (it was established way back in 1848), SF's Chinatown is full of culture and attractions, from arts organizations like the Chinese Cultural Center and the annual Chinese New Year festival to the famous Golden Gate Fortune Cookie Factory and modern watering holes like China Live.
+One of the oldest and most established Chinatowns in the United States (it was established way back in 1848), SF's Chinatown is full of culture and attractions, from arts organizations like the Chinese Cultural Center and the annual Chinese New Year Festival to the famous Golden Gate Fortune Cookie Factory and modern watering holes like China Live.
 It's also one of the most walkable (read: flattest) neighborhoods in a city filled with hills.
 Start at the Dragon Gate, then peruse Grant Avenue, the neighborhood’s main thoroughfare, for just a taste of the varied shops, bakeries, bars and restaurants you can find here.

 Walk through the area south of Broome and east of Lafayette Streets that make up Chinatown in NYC and it might feel like you’ve been transported to another continent.
-Mott and Grand Street are chock-full of stands selling exotic foods such as live eels, square watermelons and hairy rambutans while Canal Street draws you in with some of the best shops for jewelry and gifts.
+Mott and Grand Street are chock-full of stands selling exotic foods such as live eels, square watermelons, and hairy rambutans, while Canal Street draws you in with some of the best shops for jewelry and gifts.
 As a major part of NYC’s food culture, you’ll find excellent restaurants in Chinatown representing the cuisine of virtually every province of mainland China and Hong Kong, plus Indonesian, Malaysian, Thai and Vietnamese eateries.

 Advertising